-Thanks to memory we use in everyday life our own experience and that of previous generations.
+Thanks to memory, we use our own experience and that of previous generations in everyday life.
 Is it possible to somehow improve it?
 What does it depend on?
 Let’s try to answer these questions.

 Memory is influenced by many factors.
-Some people better remember what they saw, other – what they heard.
+Some people better remember what they saw, others – what they heard.
 These are the phenomena of visual and auditory memory.

 It’s a well-known fact that feelings play an important role in remembering things.
 In a state of emotional splash memory sometimes can calls things, forgotten a long time ago.

 Motivation is very important too.
-If a person who considers himself totally incapable of learning languages, finds himself in a stressful situation in a foreign country he easily learns language.
+If a person who considers themselves totally incapable of learning languages is in a stressful situation in a foreign country, they may easily learn the language.